Want U Back: Composition

-"Want U Back" was written by American songwriter Savan Kotecha and Swedish songwriter Shellback, and was produced by the latter.
+and R&B song, written by American songwriter Savan Kotecha and Swedish songwriter Shellback and was produced by the latter.
 Lyrically, it finds Lloyd singing about her jealousy of her former lover and his new girlfriend.
 While talking about the song, Lloyd stated:

 "It's basically a track from lots of different girls' stories out there.
 A lot of people are telling me they can relate to the track and they've been in that situation, but it's also got an element of fun in it."

 The beats and guitar in the song, according to Digital Spy, "give the song an almost caricature quality."

 There is also some uses of Auto-Tune/pitch correction to go with the synths.
-Cher's vocal spans from the low note of A3 to the high note of F#5.
+Lloyd's vocal spans from the low note of A3 to the high note of F#5.

 Critical reception

 The song received acclaim from many music critics.
 Nick Levine from BBC Music wrote a positive review, commenting: "She's a natural and charismatic vocal presence, so much so that Want U Back even creates a recurring hook from – how to put this? – the sound of her ‘frustrated grunts’."
 Jon O'Brien from AllMusic wrote that the song is "an infectious example of cutesy pure pop that recall Britney before she lost her innocence."
 Alex Denney from NME considered it "a sassy bit of bubble-drunk pop from Britney songwriter Max Martin."
 Danner had previously written in another NME review that the song is "a peachy-keen pop number that goes pining after an ex, Cher drawing comfort from the fact that, even if her beloved is going out with someone else now, at least they’re only getting sloppy seconds."
 Joe Rivers from No Ripcord wrote that "It's packed with hooks and has Cher’s personality stamped all over it."